local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-dcjam-updated.md

 Rules from the DCJAM 2025 itch.io page, with irrelevant rules stripped out.

-Temporary placeholders are preceeded with (DRAFT), for rules we will need to add at a minimum.
+Temporary placeholders are preceeded with (DRAFT), for rules we will need to add at a minimum, other modifications **in bold**.

 We must carefully consider if we wish to reword / change any of these rules, and shouldn't blinding assume the existing DCJAM rules are right for this jam.